COVID-19 Update for Overseas Applications

 Roles available to overseas applicants

-Only certain vacancies are open to overseas applicants, these are listed in the table below:
+Only certain vacancies are open to overseas applicants.

 Royal New Zealand Navy